 Our mission is to build a better and brighter future for all those impacted by Spina Bifida.

 Fueled by dedicated health care providers, parents, adults, caregivers, and others, we are committed to helping people live longer, healthier lives through:

 We advocate for research to improve the lives of people living with Spina Bifida.
 This advocacy has yielded the National Spina Bifida Patient Registry (NSBPR) and the Urologic Protocol for Young Children with Spina Bifida both housed at Centers for Disease Control (CDC).

 In collaboration with nearly 100 health care professionals around the world, SBA facilitated an update of Guidelines for the Care of People Living with Spina Bifida.
-This process included the identification of research gaps that will be prioritized by the SB community.
+This process included the identification of research gaps that will be prioritized by the Spina Bifida community.

 These research priorities will be used to develop our research agenda, advocate for funding, and encourage the use of the data from the NSBPR.